xemle/fileindex/README.md

 ## Requirements

-File Index Cache runts with Java 8 and is build with Maven
+File Index Cache runs with Java 8 and is build with Maven

+## File Format

+See [file-index.md](tree/master/src/doc/file-index.md) in `src/doc` for details.

 ## Licence